-Long walks on the beach have an almost mystical image for us, and sea glass collected during those strolls evoke a feeling of freedom, warm sea breeze, and the pure delight of summer relaxation.
+Long walks on the beach have an almost mystical image for us, and sea glass collected during those strolls evoke a feeling of freedom, warm sea breezes, and the pure delight of summer relaxation.
 But most of us don’t live anywhere near a beach.
 And sea glass collecting endeavors seldom yield the bright treasures we hope for.
 But that doesn’t mean you can’t have the sea glass of your dreams.
 Faux sea glass is easily made with translucent polymer clay.

 Once you start thinking of all the cool things you can make with faux sea glass, you’ll want to dig out your copy of my Faux Glass Effects Tutorial, grab some packages of Pardo Translucent, and get busy.
 I was really eager to spend time in my studio last week (and really needed some new jewelry for summer outfits), so I’ve included pictures of the pieces I made.